FOCUS QUESTION: What does serving others really look like?

 First-timer?
 Check out the first post of this series, What It Means to Love Each Other Deeply!

 Dale Carnegie once stated, “The world is so full of people who are grabbing and self-seeking.
 So the rare individual who unselfishly tries to serve others has an enormous advantage.
 He has little competition.”

 Because we live in a self-centered world, to serve anyone but ourselves is rare and entirely different from the status quo.
 Therefore, as Christians, we can love each other deeply by serving others.

 But what does serving others really look like?
-Let’s take a look at Matthew 13:1-17 when Jesus washes his disciples’ feet.
+Let’s take a look at John 13:1-17 when Jesus washes his disciples’ feet.

 It was just before the Passover Festival.
 Jesus knew that the hour had comefor him to leave this world and go to the Father.
 Having loved his own who were in the world, he loved them to the end.

 The evening meal was in progress, and the devil had already prompted Judas, the son of Simon Iscariot, to betray Jesus.
 Jesus knew that the Father had put all things under his power, and that he had come from God and was returning to God; so he got up from the meal, took off his outer clothing, and wrapped a towel around his waist.
 After that, he poured water into a basin and began to wash his disciples’ feet, drying them with the towel that was wrapped around him.

 He came to Simon Peter, who said to him, “Lord, are you going to wash my feet?”